NeonLaw/codebase/README.md

 directory of this repository.
 There, you will find instructions on how to develop.
 We believe developing each in isolation is a great developer experience because you should not have to load a bunch of stuff in your head whilst coding.

+### Schemas

+The `schemas` package is built in Python, Ruby, and Node and contains Avro schemas for the messages that travel through our message bus, which is Google Pub/Sub.

 ### Cloud SQL Proxy